lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Discover tranquility with a visit to Fuguo Tibetan Buddhist Temple.
+          Discover tranquility with a visit to **Fuguo Tibetan Buddhist Temple**.
 Immerse yourself in the serene atmosphere of

           this spiritual sanctuary and appreciate the beauty of Tibetan Buddhist culture.
         image:
           type: ImageBlock
           url: /images/Icon1.jpg